 $18.00 per Party per night.
 A ‘Party’ is 1-4 adults age 16 & over.
 Includes 1 RV or vehicle.

 $9.00 per Additional Vehicle per night (does not include additional RVs)

-$9.00 per BC Senior couple per night (after Labour Day to June 14 only)
+$9.00 per BC Senior couple per night (before June 15th and after Labour Day)